 I encourage educational unit administrators to ask candidates beforehand if there are external reviewers whom they wish to avoid for justifiable concerns about conflicts of interest or potential bias.
-The unit/college is free to discuss and decide whether to accept any or all of the restrictions offered by a candidate.
+The unit/college is free to discuss and decide whether to accept any or all the restrictions offered by a candidate.
 Some educational unit administrators report difficulty in obtaining external reviewers willing to write, so identifying these evaluators early is highly recommended.
-Most educational unit administrators report greater success when reaching out to prospective external evaluators no later than the spring prior to dossier submission in the fall.
+Most educational unit administrators report greater success when reaching out to prospective external evaluators very early in the promotion cycle.